 Williamsburg, which sits across the East River from Manhattan’s Lower East Side, remains synonymous with the rise of fashionable Brooklyn.
 Though the neighborhood’s gritty, industrial vibe might be largely gone, Williamsburg still has an edge; you just have to look for it.
 Our guide runs down the area’s hip spots as well as restaurants, bars and galleries that have stood the test of time.
-Read on for everything you need to know about where to eat, drink and shop in Williamsburg (and find out how to get there during the L train shutdown with our thorough transportation guide).
+Read on for everything you need to know about where to eat, drink and shop in the area.

 Over the past decade a raft of trendy and Michelin-starred restaurants has hit Williamsburg, making it buzz like a Soho or Tribeca.
 Those hot spots sit side by side with iconic institutions that have been around since well before the neighborhood’s status as a dining destination.